bbc/html5-video-compositor/README.md

 This section outlines out how you can expect the VideoCompositor to behave when given various playlist configurations.

 #### Overlapping Tracks
 In the absence of any shaders if you have two simultaneously playing tracks, the lowest numbered track will have priority.
-When the VideoCompositor plays a playlist it decides priority of media sources based on the position of the media sources track in the the "tracks" array (i.e, playlist.tracks[0] has priority over playlist.tracks[1]).
+When the VideoCompositor plays a playlist it decides priority of mediaSource based on the position of the mediaSourceReferences track in the the "tracks" array (i.e, playlist.tracks[0] has priority over playlist.tracks[1]).

 In the following situation video1 will be displayed for it's full duration, after it finishes video2 will be shown for its final 2 seconds.